What happens when you call 999 for ambulance assistance?

 When calling 999, the first person you speak to is a telephone exchange operator who will connect the call to the Yorkshire Ambulance Service (YAS) 999 Emergency Operations Centre.

-The operator will then speak with a YAS call-taker in the ambulance 999 Emergency Operations Centre and pass on the telephone number you are calling from.
+The operator will then speak with a YAS call-handler in the ambulance 999 Emergency Operations Centre and pass on the telephone number you are calling from.

 “I’m organising help for you now, stay on the line and I’ll tell you exactly what to do next.
 The next questions I ask will not delay any help.”

-The call taker will then ask you a series of carefully structured questions to determine the exact nature of the problem and will enter this information onto a computer.
+The call-handler will then ask you a series of carefully structured questions to determine the exact nature of the problem and will enter this information onto a computer.
 Please answer these questions as best you can.

 You may be asked: